tlf30/monkey-netty/README.md

 # monkey-netty
 ![Build](https://github.com/tlf30/monkey-netty/workflows/Java%20CI%20with%20Gradle/badge.svg)
 An implementation of a server-client communication system for jMonkeyEngine using Netty.IO that utilizes both TCP and UDP communication.

+**Checkout our [Wiki](https://github.com/tlf30/monkey-netty/wiki) for getting started.**

-See example for server and client in `examples` module
+**See example for server and client in `examples` module.**

 ## Installing with Gradle
 In your `build.gradle` you will need to: